-Martha Crone begins her 22nd year as Garden Curator.
+Martha Crone began her 22nd year as Garden Curator.

 After her death in 1989 her daughter Janet, passed the collection to the Friends via Friends member Martha Hellander who was in the process of researching a book about Eloise Butler.
 The Friends sorted the collection and then for a short time, used them at lectures about the Garden.
 Some of those images are shown on this page.